learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 ## Objectives

 You will be able to:
-- Understand what interactions are
+- Define interactions in a linear model
-- Understand how to accommodate for interactions in regression
+- Describe how to accommodate for interactions using the parameters of a  linear regression

 ## What are interactions?